-- The Order Declaring Formal Moratoriums in the Matter of the Platte River Basin above the Mouth of the Loup River, the North Platte River Basin, and the South Platte River Basin, et. al. Dated July 14, 2004.
-(Appendix D) - The Order Designating Overappropriated River Basins, Subbasins, or Reaches, and Describing Hydrologically Connected Geographic Area in the Matter of the Platte River Basin upstream of the Kearney Canal Diversion, the North Platte River Basin, and the South Platte River Basin.
-Dated September 15, 2004.
-(Appendix E) - The Order of Final Determination of River Basins, Subbasins, or Reaches as Fully Appropriated, and Describing Hydrologically Connected Geographic Area in the Matter of the Portion of the Platte River Basin Upstream of the Loup River Confluence, the North Platte River Basin, and the South Platte River Basin within the South Platte Natural Resources District, the Twin Platte Natural Resources District, and the Central Platte Natural Resources District.
-Dated September 30, 2004.
-(Appendix F) - The NPNRD Ground Water Management Plan - The NPNRD Rules and Regulations for the Enforcement of the Nebraska Ground Water Management and Protection Act - The Integrated Management Plan Jointly Developed by the North Platte Natural Resources District and the Nebraska Department of Natural Resources, with an effective date of September 14, 2009, revised May 11, 2013 (first increment IMP) - The Basin-Wide Plan for Joint Integrated Water Resources Management of Overappropriated Portions of the Platte River Basin, Nebraska, with an effective of September 11, 2009 (first increment Basin-Wide Plan) - The second Increment Upper Platte River Basin-Wide Plan
+- The Order Declaring Formal Moratoriums in the Matter of the Platte River Basin above the Mouth of the Loup River, the North Platte River Basin, and the South Platte River Basin, et. al.; dated July 14, 2004 (Appendix D) - The Order Designating Overappropriated River Basins, Subbasins, or Reaches, and Describing Hydrologically Connected Geographic Area in the Matter of the Platte River Basin upstream of the Kearney Canal Diversion, the North Platte River Basin, and the South Platte River Basin; dated September 15, 2004 (Appendix E) - The Order of Final Determination of River Basins, Subbasins, or Reaches as Fully Appropriated, and Describing Hydrologically Connected Geographic Area in the Matter of the Portion of the Platte River Basin Upstream of the Loup River Confluence, the North Platte River Basin, and the South Platte River Basin within the South Platte Natural Resources District, the Twin Platte Natural Resources District, and the Central Platte Natural Resources District; dated September 30, 2004 (Appendix F) - The NPNRD Ground Water Management Plan - The NPNRD Rules and Regulations for the Enforcement of the Nebraska Ground Water Management and Protection Act

-- COHYST, COHYST 2010, and WWUM Models - The Upper Platte River Basin 2019 Robust Review Analysis - The Upper Platte River Basin Total Depletions Analysis - The Upper Platte River Basin INSIGHT Analysis - The Nebraska New Depletion Plan of the Platte River Recovery Implementation Program - Information developed by and data collected for the Platte River Recovery Implementation Plan - Applicable Nebraska Revised Statutes - Department of Natural Resources Rules for Ground Water, Title 456, Neb.
+- The Integrated Management Plan Jointly Developed by the North Platte Natural Resources District and the Nebraska Department of Natural Resources; effective September 14, 2009, revised May 11, 2013 (first increment IMP) - The Basin-Wide Plan for Joint Integrated Water Resources Management of Overappropriated Portions of the Platte River Basin, Nebraska; effective September 11, 2009 (first increment Basin-Wide Plan) - The proposed Second Increment Basin-Wide Plan for Joint Integrated Water Resources Management of Overappropriated Portions of the Platte River Basin, Nebraska, - COHYST, COHYST 2010, and WWUM Models - The 2019 Upper Platte Basin Robust Review - The Upper Platte River Basin Evaluation of the Difference in Streamflow Impacts Prior to and After 1997 (Total Depletions Analysis) - The Upper Platte River Basin INSIGHT Analysis - The Nebraska New Depletion Plan of the Platte River Recovery Implementation Program - Information developed by and data collected for the Platte River Recovery Implementation Plan - Applicable Nebraska Revised Statutes - Department of Natural Resources Rules for Ground Water, Title 456, Neb.
 Admin.
 Code - Department of Natural Resources Rules for Surface Water, Title 457, Neb.
 Admin.
 Code - The items listed in Department of Natural Resources Rules for Process and Procedures, Title 454, Neb.
 Admin.
-Code - Additional data on file with the NPNRD and the NeDNR.
+Code - Additional data on file with the NPNRD and the NeDNR